 CEA Section 13(a) provides that "[a]ny person who ... willfully aids, abets, counsels, commands, induces, or procures the commission of, a violation of [the CEA or CFTC rules] ... may be held responsible for such violation as a principal."
-It is settled that the CFTC must establish three elements to prove aiding and abetting liability: "(1) the CEA was violated, (2) the aider and abettor had knowledge of the wrongdoing underlying the violation, and (3) the aider and abettor intentionally assisted the primary wrongdoer."[5]

-With respect to the second prong, while the aider and abettor must have "actual knowledge of the primary wrongdoer's conduct," the CFTC maintains that the aider and abettor does not necessarily need to know that this conduct is unlawful.[6]
-Moreover, with respect to the third prong, the CFTC has found that "[k]nowing assistance can be inferred from the surrounding facts and circumstances."[7]
-The CFTC has said that "[i]ntentional assistance is demonstrated if the aider and abettor 'knowingly participate[s] in the [unlawful] venture and seek[s] by his actions to make it succeed.""[8]
+It is settled that the CFTC must establish three elements to prove aiding and abetting liability: "(1) the CEA was violated, (2) the aider and abettor had knowledge of the wrongdoing underlying the violation, and (3) the aider and abettor intentionally assisted the primary wrongdoer."
+With respect to the second prong, while the aider and abettor must have "actual knowledge of the primary wrongdoer's conduct," the CFTC maintains that the aider and abettor does not necessarily need to know that this conduct is unlawful.
+Moreover, with respect to the third prong, [the CFTC has found that "[k]nowing assistance can be inferred from the surrounding facts and circumstances."
+The CFTC has said that "[i]ntentional assistance is demonstrated if the aider and abettor 'knowingly participate[s] in the [unlawful] venture and seek[s] by his actions to make it succeed."

 In a typical aiding and abetting case, the CFTC identifies one or more primary wrongdoers, often by name, and charges them for the primary conduct underlying an aiding and abetting violation.
 In the CFTC's prior actions, the primary violator typically has a direct or special relationship with the aider and abettor.
 This direct relationship facilitates the CFTC's ability to prove the aider and abettor's knowledge of wrongdoing and intent to assist.
 For example, in Brenner v.
-CFTC,[9] the Seventh Circuit affirmed the commission's findings of liability against a woman for aiding and abetting her husband's CEA violations by knowingly assisting him in opening accounts and trading in her name.[10]
-The court cited testimony from an employee of a trading firm whose discussions with the couple led him to believe that the wife was aware that her husband was trading on her account.[11]
+CFTC, the Seventh Circuit affirmed the Commission's findings of liability against a woman for aiding and abetting her husband's CEA violations by knowingly assisting him in opening accounts and trading in her name.
+The court cited testimony from an employee of a trading firm whose discussions with the couple led him to believe that the wife was aware that her husband was trading on her account.
 Another prominent example is CFTC v.
-MF Global Holdings Ltd.,[12] where the U.S. District Court for the Southern District of New York found that the assistant treasurer of MF Global's Treasury Department aided and abetted the firm's customer fund-segregation violations, by directing, approving or causing transfers of funds from customer segregated accounts to firm proprietary accounts, "knowing" that the customer segregated funds would be transferred to proprietary accounts.[13]
+MF Global Holdings Ltd., where the U.S. District Court for the Southern District of New York found that the assistant treasurer of MF Global's Treasury Department aided and abetted the firm's customer fund-segregation violations by directing, approving or causing transfers of funds from customer segregated accounts to firm proprietary accounts, "knowing" that the customer-segregated funds would be transferred to proprietary accounts.
 Other cases illustrating the special relationship between the primary violator and the aider and abettor have involved:

-- A firm aiding and abetting a customer's concealment of material facts from an exchange by failing to report a trade until after the close of trading;[14] - · An associated person of a futures commission merchant aiding and abetting a colleague's fraudulent solicitations by creating a false audit of trading results, helping to pay for the distribution of a fraudulent email and making misrepresentations in meetings with prospective investors; [15]
+- A firm aiding and abetting a customer's concealment of material facts from an exchange by failing to report a trade until after the close of trading. - An associated person of a futures commission merchant aiding and abetting a colleague's fraudulent solicitations by creating a false audit of trading results, helping to pay for the distribution of a fraudulent email and making misrepresentations in meetings with prospective investors. - A firm's controller aiding and abetting the firm's regulatory violations by failing to notify the CFTC promptly upon detecting a shortfall in certain customer accounts, and ordering